 life needs intermission promo for the new collection of merch for tired humans

-Discover iconic jazz clubs, famous performers, live music venues, trivia, and how to experience jazz nights without overspending.
+Discover iconic jazz clubs, famous performers, live music venues, trivia, festivals, and how to enjoy more live jazz nights without your wallet hitting a sour note.

 Bah-dah-dah-dah-dah-dah-dah!

-And yes… there are ways to enjoy more of it without your wallet hitting a sour note.
+And yes, there are ways to enjoy more of it without overspending.
 We’ll get to that.

-Jazz isn’t just one thing—it’s a whole spectrum of sounds and vibes:
+Jazz isn’t just one thing.
+It’s a whole spectrum of sounds, moods, rhythms, and “wait, how did they just do that?” moments.

-• Swing & Big Band – Danceable, energetic, often performed by large ensembles
+• Swing & Big Band — Danceable, energetic, and often performed by large ensembles.

-• Bebop – Fast, complex, and built for serious listening (and nodding like you totally get it)
+• Bebop — Fast, complex, and built for serious listening, plus the occasional nod like you totally get it.

 Herbie Hancock Photo Credit: Govert de Ross